Stephanielpt/Instagram/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Shared button will only click once per post
+- [ ] Can go to the details vc from other users' profiles
+- [ ]
 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1.